ACoAs – “Being Negative” (Part 3)

 • are a little too rational.
 Not in touch with your own emotions, & don’t realize negative comments are harmful to others

-• think you’re being ‘intellectual’ – as if pointing out flaws in everything (unsolicited, unprovoked) is a sign of perceptiveness, analytical ability & honed critical thinking skills
+• think you’re being ‘intellectual’ – as if pointing out flaws in everything (unsolicited, unprovoked) is proves analytical ability & honed critical thinking skills

 • associate negativity with having refined tastes, as if putting down ‘mediocre’ things would show how discerning you are

-• assume being cynical & overly skeptical about life with being ‘in the know’ or aware of how the world really works
+• connect being cynical & overly skeptical about life with being ‘in the know’ or aware of how the world really works

 • may think it’s just your style of humor – a way to be a clever, observational comedian or commentator.
 NOT!